 Torque Measurement using Windows Software

 - Run the Windmill ComDebug program and enter your torque meter's communication settings.
+You can also log data with ComDebug.

 Run the Windmill ComDebug program